Yuu6883/GradeScopeCLI/README.md

 # GradeScopeCLI
-CLI for GradeScope.com (A site used for submitting and grading homework)
+CLI for GradeScope.com (A site used for submitting and grading Assignment)
 ![](https://i.imgur.com/9nSiQrO.gif)

 # Installation